Achal-03/sql-data-warehouse/README.md

 1. **Sources**: Data is collected from CRM and ERP systems.
 2. **Bronze Layer**: Stores raw ingested data in its original form for audit and reprocessing.
 3. **Silver Layer**: Cleans and transforms data, ensuring consistency and applying business rules.
 4. **Gold Layer**: Stores aggregated and business-ready data models for analysis.
-5. **Consume**: Data is visualized and consumed through BI tools such as Power BI, Tableau, and Google Data Studio.

 ---